Peter Chung: Animation style and influences

-Chung names Japanese animation, German expressionism and European comics as his influence, in particular the illustrative quality of the art that depends on expressive drawings instead of many surface details.
+Chung names Japanese animation, German expressionism and European comics as his influence, in particular, the illustrative quality of the art that depends on expressive drawings instead of many surface details.
 He names in his influences expressionist Egon Schiele and comic artist Moebius.
 As narrative influence he names Kazuo Umezu, Sanpei Shirato, Osamu Tezuka, Jack Kirby, Moebius, Alejandro Jodorowsky, Schuiten and Peeters, Silvio Cadelo, Tatsuya Egawa, Geof Darrow and Frank Miller.
 He also names as influences, in no special order: David Lynch, Stanley Kubrick, Orson Welles, Alfred Hitchcock, Federico Fellini, Michelangelo Antonioni, Alain Resnais, Jean Cocteau, Alain Robbe-Grillet, Seijun Suzuki, Yoshiaki Kawajiri, Yoshinori Kanada, Horst Janssen, and Frank Lloyd Wright.

 Chung's animation, particularly Æon Flux and Matriculated, tends toward the artistically and thematically experimental.

 In the animation field, he admires Yoshinori Kanada, Koji Morimoto, and Igor Kovalyov.

 Ralph Bakshi, one of the first to hire Chung, has stated that one of Chung's favorite artists is Toulouse-Lautrec.

-Chung was one of the artists working on the Underground roleplaying game (1993) from Mayfair Games, and author Shannon Appelcline felt that Aeon Flux "was a clear influence" on the game.
+Chung was one of the artists that worked on the Underground roleplaying game (1993) from Mayfair Games, and author Shannon Appelcline felt that Aeon Flux "was a clear influence" on the game.

 In an April 2019 interview with Diego Molano, creator of Victor & Valentino, he said that he was fascinated with Chung's Aeon Flux and how he uses movement to tell a story even without dialogue.
 He even paused the show and put tracing paper over Chung's drawings, and then sold them at school, showing how Chung's style influenced him.
 Later, Chung would become the animation director on Victor & Valentino, which Molano was "greatly thankful for."